kishormorol/kishormorol/README.md

 # Md.
 Kishor Morol
 :wave: Hi there, I'm Kishor.😀
-I am working as a Lecturer in the Department of Computer Science at American International University-Bangladesh (AIUB).
+I am working as an Assistant Professor in the Department of Computer Science at American International University-Bangladesh (AIUB).

-To learn more about me, please visit my personal website: https://kishormorol.github.io
+To learn more my research, please visit https://kiresearchlab.org/
 <h3 align="center"> Connect with Me at </h3>

 <p align="center">